Finding Groups of Cross-Correlated Features in Bi-View Data: Introduction

-In seeking to uncover relationships between two data types, many existing methods identify sets of latent features that best explain the joint covariation between the two data types, often by optimizing an objective over the space spanned by the data features \citep[see the survey][]{sankaran2019multitable}.
-In contrast, BSP and related methods identify a pair of feature subsets, one from each data type, having large aggregate cross-correlation (see Figure \ref{fig:bimod-def}).
+Borrowing from the use in genomics of the term ``module'' to refer to a set of correlated genes, we call the feature set pairs $(A,B)$ of interest to us as {\em bimodules}.
+The term bimodule has also appeared, with somewhat different meaning, in \cite{wu_align_2009}, \cite{patel_analysis_2010}, and \cite{pan_bimodule_2019}.
 Bimodules provide evidence for the coordinated activity of features from different data types.
 Coordination may arise, for example, from shared function, causal interactions, or more indirect functional relationships.
 Bimodules can assist in directing downstream analyses, generating new hypotheses, and guiding the targeted acquisition and analysis of new data.
 By definition, bimodules capture aggregate behavior, which may be significant when no individual pair of features has high cross-correlation, or when the cross-correlation structure between the feature groups is complex.
 As such, the search for bimodules can leverage low-level or complex signals among individual features to find higher order structure.